-5.6 Repeat Purchases
+5.7 Repeat Purchases

-Where supplies of Goods, Works or Services are repeatedly purchased (e.g. office stationery), it is not necessary to evaluate each purchase, but the annual sum must be evaluated and calculated over a four-year term.
+Where supplies of Goods, Works or Services are repeatedly purchased (e.g. office stationery), it is not necessary to evaluate each purchase, but the annual sum must be evaluated and calculated over a three-year term.
 Areas of spend for repeat purchases must have a compliant Contract or Framework Agreement in place.
-The Finance Team will work with Budget Holders to identify areas of spend for repeat purchases.
+The Finance Team will work with Budget Holders to identify areas of spend for repeat purchases, of over £20,000 in the last two financial years.

-5.7 External Framework Agreements and Dynamic Purchasing Systems
+5.8 External Framework Agreements and Dynamic Purchasing Systems